Your Pet, Our Passion.

 1. Consider if your dog would actually enjoy being at a wedding

-While having your dogs at your wedding is as key as any other member of the family, one thing you have to consider is whether your dog would actually enjoy being there.
+While the thought of having your dog at your wedding feels as natural as having any other member of the family there, one thing you have to consider is whether your dog would enjoy it.

-Not all dogs are social by nature, and the disruption to their normal routine alongside the attention from countless people they don’t know, could be overwhelming.
-In fact, it may be their kind of doggy hell and could cause them to be fearful, anxious or even aggressive towards your guests.
+Not all dogs are social by nature and being with lots of strangers in an unfamiliar environment where you are distracted and not able to give them your full attention, the alongside the attention from countless people they don’t know, could be overwhelming.
+It may be their kind of doggy hell and could cause them to be fearful, anxious or even aggressive towards your guests.
+Or is they are social butterflies, they might get super over-excited – which can also become a problem.

 If you have any suspicion in your mind that your dog might find your wedding day too much, it's best to leave them out of the main event.